Croatian art: Romanesque art

 Early Romanesque art appeared in Croatia at the beginning of the 11th century with the introduction of monasteries and churches by the Benedictian order of Monte Cassino.
-Two important churches of the time are St Benedict (later St Euphemia) in Split, and St Mary in Zadar, while St. Peter in Supetarska Draga on the island of Rab (11th century) is the best preserved church of the type in Croatia.
+Two important churches of the time are Church of St. Benedict (later St Euphemia) in Split, and Church of St. Mary in Zadar, while St. Peter in Supetarska Draga on the island of Rab (11th century) is the best preserved church of the type in Croatia.

 Many cathedrals can be found along the Croatian coast and nearby lands: in Istria, Dalmatia, and Primorje.
 Cities such as Poreč, Rab, Zadar, Trogir and Split were built along the Dalmatian coast with stone houses and large imposing churches with three naves, three apses, columns, arches, arcades and a wooden roof.
 Cathedrals were built in Senj, Krk, Rab, Zadar, Trogir, Dubrovnik and Zagreb.

 In Croatian Romanesque sculpture, there was a move away from interlace to figurative reliefs (for example the reliefs in St Domenica’s in Zadar).

 Two outstanding works of Romanesque sculpture date from the first half of the 13th century: the wooden entry doors of the Split cathedral by Andrija Buvina (1214) and the main portal of Trogir cathedral done by Master Radovan (c.
 1240).